MatheusLeiteCarneiro/EmployeeAPI/README.md

 This project simulates a production-ready backend application, focusing on clean architecture, performance, testing, and proper separation of responsibilities.

+> 🚀 **Note:** This is the **Core Java** version of the project.
+> Check out the **Spring Boot** evolution of this API here: [EmployeeAPI-Spring](https://github.com/MatheusLeiteCarneiro/EmployeeAPI-Spring)

+---
+## 🎯 Purpose
+The goal of this project was to master backend fundamentals before depending on high-level frameworks.
+Instead of relying on Spring Boot to abstract complexity, this application manually implements:
+* HTTP request lifecycle handling
+* Dependency boundaries between layers
+* Global exception management
+* Database connection pooling
+* Clean separation of concerns This approach builds strong architectural foundations and a deeper understanding of enterprise backend systems.
 ---

 ## 📌 Project Overview